sdiehl/write-you-a-haskell/003_lambda_calculus.md

 $$

-When we apply the $\omega$ combinator to itself we find that this results in an equal and infinitely long chain of reductions.
+When we apply the $\omega$ combinator to itself we find that this results in an infinitely long repeating chain of reductions.
 A sequence of reductions that has no normal form ( i.e. it reduces indefinitely ) is said to *diverge*.

 $$